belangeo/pyo-plug/README.md

 ## Installation

-Python 3.7 64-bit and pyo must be installed on the system before using the plugin.
+Python 3.7 64-bit and pyo must be installed on the system before using PyoPlug.

 [Python 3.7 download page](https://www.python.org/downloads/release/python-379/)